-Bristol Swifts aims to provide a range of practical information and advice about swifts in Bristol and what can be done to help them.
+Bristol Swifts aims to provide a range of practical information and advice about swifts and what can be done to help them.

 The Common Swift (Apus Apus) is the most aerial of all birds and spends most of its entire life on the wing, flying continuously day and night.
 In its lifetime a bird may fly a distance of some 4 million miles, which is equivalent to flying to the moon and back again eight times.
 A swift only lands after 2-3 years where it returns to the general location of its birth to find a mate and raise its own family.

 For many the sound of a “screaming party” of swifts is the quintessential sign that summer has finally arrived.
 They can be quite frenetic at times, like screaming little black demons, hence their old-fashioned name ‘Devil Birds’.
 We might think of them as a British bird, but in fact they only spend about three months with us, arriving in late April or early May to raise their young and leaving by early August.
 The remaining nine months are spent in Central and Southern Africa.

 After a 6000 mile journey back from Africa, they can be seen gathering first over Chew Valley and Blagdon Lakes near Bristol.
 There they feed up on the newly hatched flies that have emerged from the water in their millions.
-Once they have regained their strength after a few days they start to return to their traditional nesting locations around the city of Bristol.
+Once they have regained their strength after a few days they start to return to their traditional nesting locations.
 This is summed up beautifully in Ted Hughes poem ‘Swifts’

 They’ve made it again,